SELLER OF ACCOUNTING PRACTICE MUST PAY BROKER FEE EVEN THOUGH BROKER TERMINATED THE ENGAGEMENT

 Comment

-The broker agreement did not have a provision that expressly gave the broker the right to terminate the agreement.
-However the appellate court said that contracts in Illinois are terminable at will unless otherwise stated.
+Although the broker agreement did not explicitly grant the broker the right to terminate the agreement, the appellate court held that contracts in Illinois are generally terminable at will unless otherwise specified.
+As a result, the court ordered the seller, as the losing party, to cover the broker’s legal fees and costs.

 By John McCauley: I write about recent legal problems of buyer and sellers of small businesses.